DaveBitter/minor-webdev_browser-technologies/week_1/exercise_2/README.md

 The website also gives feedback to the user that it's calculating the neighborhood-match.
 This even gives te illusion that the calculation is done very toroughly when it takes a bit of time.

+### Cookies
+Nothing is broken due to disabling cookies because the website doesn't use any cookies.

 ## Tools used
 * [Images On/Off](https://chrome.google.com/webstore/detail/images-onoff/nfmlhilnjccdggifdbhnhkffmjgalbgg?utm_source=chrome-app-launcher-info-dialog)
 * [Web Font Block](https://chrome.google.com/webstore/detail/web-font-block/hgdahmldlgfdgnmcpjpnpofobapedikb)